 Snow Handling

-Obviously, the most important criterion for a winter tire is snow handling.
+The most important criterion for a winter tire is snow handling.
 This is its essence and a tire cannot be called "winter" if it does not have this performance factor.
 Snow handling means the way the tire behaves on snowy surfaces.
 Does it feel confident?
 Can it handle heavy snowblocks?
 Is it traction powerful?
 Does it bite sufficiently well through the snow?
 These are the questions that determine the snow-handling performance of a competent winter tire.

 Ice Handling